N0taN3rd/LegionY530Ubuntu/README.md

 ![Boot Device Selection](https://raw.githubusercontent.com/kfechter/LegionY530Ubuntu/8234d4c4a473c91043bc3caae6725cc2e917647b/Images/bootManager.jpg "Boot Device Selection")

 Select the flash drive and press enter to boot. on the screen that pops up, select "Try ubuntu without installing" or the equivalent option.

-## 5. Install Ubuntu

-If wifi is not working working, you may need to perform steps under "Additional Notes" at the bottom.

-Select the "Install Ubuntu" icon on the desktop and follow the wizard to install Ubuntu on your desired drive.
-Once completed, select the option to restart the computer.

-## 6. Install any available updates

-If wifi is not working working, you may need to perform steps under "Additional Notes" at the bottom.

-Run the following command `sudo apt update && sudo apt dist-upgrade`.
-Follow any terminal prompts and when updates are complete, restart the computer.
-After rebooting, follow the above steps for getting wifi working. the next step will get wifi working permanently.